seinecle/codapps/docs/generated-html/subdir/advanced-styling_temp_slides.md

 ==  !
 We are now ready to come back in the GUI Builder of our Form, and use this style to change the appearance of our button.

+==  3.
+Using our custom style in the GUI Builder

 Let's open our Form in the GUI Builder.